Topics Regular meeting with the German Association of the Research-based Pharmaceutical Industry (vfa)" was held

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (LEEM), and the German Association of Research-based Pharmaceutical Industries (vfa) as part of activities to resolve international issues in cooperation with European and American governments and pharmaceutical organizations.
+The JPMA International Affairs Committee's European & American Subcommittee holds annual meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (LEEM), and the German R&D-based Pharmaceutical Industry Association (vfa) as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and North America.
 The meeting with the vfa has been held annually.
 We recently held our regular meeting with vfa on January 31, 2022, in an online format.
 Approximately 25 people from both sides participated in the meeting and actively exchanged opinions.
 A summary of the meeting is provided below.

 Introduction

-The meeting started with opening remarks by Mr. Tatsuya Ito, Chairman of the International Committee of the Pharmaceutical Manufacturers Association of Japan, and Mr. Harald Zimmer, Senior Manager of International Affairs at vfa.
-Chair Ito noted that the world has entered a new phase due to the novel coronavirus infection (COVID-19) pandemic, that the way we work and live has changed dramatically, that the pharmaceutical industry's reputation has been enhanced by the rapid clinical trials and approval of vaccines, and that in the midst of such a major environmental change the importance of learning from each other about best practices in the pharmaceutical industry that will help solve new healthcare problems post-COVID-19, and understanding how the digitization of healthcare accelerated by COVID-19 will evolve in the future.
+The meeting started with opening remarks by JPMA International Affairs Committee Chairperson Tatsuya Ito and Harald Zimmer, Senior Manager of International Affairs at vfa.
+Chairperson Ito noted that the world has entered a new phase due to the novel coronavirus infection (COVID-19) pandemic, that the way we work and live has changed dramatically, that the pharmaceutical industry's reputation has been enhanced by the rapid clinical trials and approval of vaccines, and that in the midst of such major environmental changes the importance of learning from each other about best practices in the pharmaceutical industry that will help solve new healthcare problems post-COVID-19, and understanding how the digitization of healthcare accelerated by COVID-19 will evolve in the future.

 In subsequent sessions, vfa gave presentations on Price & Reimbursement/Market Access, Patient Engagement, EU Pharmaceutical Strategy, Digital Health, and Germany's new government.

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) introduced the "PMAJ Policy Proposal 2021," a summary of the "Pharmaceutical Industry Vision 2021" recently released by the Ministry of Health, Labour and Welfare (MHLW) and a statement from the PMAJ, the new Japanese government, topics on NHI price reform in FY2022, and digital health.
+JPMA introduced the "JPMA Policy Proposal 2021," a summary of the "Pharmaceutical Industry Vision 2021" recently released by the Ministry of Health, Labour and Welfare (MHLW) and a statement from JPMA, the new Japanese government, the topic of NHI price reform in FY2022, and digital health.

-In each session, a Q&A session was held with both vfa and the Pharmaceutical Manufacturers Association of Japan (PMAJ), and opinions were exchanged on each topic.
+In each session, a Q&A session was held for both vfa and JPMA, and opinions were exchanged on each topic.

 Social landscape of Japan

-In this session, the vfa introduced the background and summary of the "Pharmaceutical Manufacturers Association of Japan Policy Proposal 2021," the MHLW's "Pharmaceutical Industry Vision 2021," the Statement, the new Japanese administration, and the topic of NHI drug price reform in FY2022.
+In this session, the vfa introduced the background and summary of the "JPMA Policy Proposal 2021," the Ministry of Health, Labor and Welfare's "Pharmaceutical Industry Vision 2021," the Statement, the new Japanese administration, and the topic of NHI drug price reform in FY2022.

-During the discussion, the vfa asked questions about the status of vaccination and corona vaccination in Japan to date, the command post function of infectious disease control, and the status of generic drugs in Japan, which were answered by the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+During the discussion, the vfa asked questions about the status of vaccination and corona vaccination in Japan to date, the command post function of infectious disease control, and the status of generic drugs in Japan, which were answered by the JPMA.

 Social landscape of Germany